-This past week I’ve started (and nearly finished) a new painting that I’ve had on my mind for a while.
+This past week I’ve started (and finished) a new painting that I’ve had on my mind for a while.
 It’s my take on the Green Man, a nature spirit who represents the spirit of the trees, plants and all foliage of the woods and forests.
 He symbolizes the life that is found in the natural plant world, and in the earth itself.

 Watch my painting come alive as we explore the Green Man together.